-I don’t think I have to tell anyone who Elie Wiesel is.
-But for those who don’t know him, I’ll give a brief overview who he is.
+I don’t think I have to tell anyone who Elie Wiesel is, but for those who don’t know him, I’ll provide a brief overview.

-He was born in Sighet (in Transylvania, now a part of Romania, but part of Hungary between 1940 and 1945) on 30 September 1928 and grew up in a Chassidic – and thus Orthodox Jewish – family.
+Elie Wiesel was born in Sighet (in Transylvania, now a part of Romania, but part of Hungary between 1940 and 1945) on 30 September 1928 and grew up in a Chassidic (and thus Orthodox Jewish) family.

-After the Nazis had moved occupied Hungary in 1944, the Wiesel family was deported to the Auschwitz extermination camp.
+After the Nazis had occupied Hungary in 1944, the Wiesel family was deported to the Auschwitz extermination camp.
 Elie Wiesel’s mother and younger sister were murdered in the gas chamber there.
-In 1945 Elie and his father were sent on to Buchenwald, where his father died of starvation and dysentery.
+In 1945, Elie and his father were sent on to Buchenwald, where his father died of starvation and dysentery.
 Seventeen-year-old Elie was still alive when American soldiers opened the camp.

-For any further information on Elie Wiesel I am giving you some homework to do.
-We live in an era where nearly any information you want to get , is at the reach of your fingertips.
-Do some research on Elie Wiesel on the internet or go in to a library and find one of his books.
+For any further information on Elie Wiesel, I will give you an assignment.
+We live in an era where nearly any information you want to get is at the reach of your fingertips.
+Do some research on Elie Wiesel on the internet or go into a library and find one of his books.

 It shames me to admit that Elie was so right, the world isn’t learning from its mistakes and history.

 On this day, his birthday, I hope we all pause for a moment and contemplate what world we want to live in.
 Do we want hate to rule once more?
 Or do we want love to conquer?
 I know what I want.